UltipaDocs

 }

-Updating Property Values
+Updating a Property

-To update the values of specified properties:
+To update the value of each specified property:

 MATCH (n:User {name: 'rowlock'})-[e:Follows]->(:User {name: 'Brainy'})